d-mackenzie/platescape/README.md

 	- Turn on or off drawing a circles represening each stud.
 	- One file for the entire mosaic, or a file per baseplate.

+## Development Info

+- Platescape is written in C# (.NET 10) and uses the Avalonia UI framework.
+- Builds for Mac and Windows.
+	- Distributed as a self-contained portable executable.